Ficus-Racemosa/Fig Tree/Juvvi Chettu

 Propagation: Easy to propagate using cuttings during the summer.

-*Find the best Ficus-Racemosa Bonsai plants at Plantkart
+Find the best & Buy Ficus-Racemosa Plant Online at www.plantkart.com.
+You Can get the Best Bonsai plants at Plantkart